EasyCorp/EasyAdminBundle/README.md

 ```

 The keys defined under the `entities` key (in this case, `Clients`, `Orders`
-and `Inventory`) will be the labels used in the main menu items.
+and `Inventory`) will be displayed in the main menu items.
 If the labels
 include white spaces or any reserved YAML character, enclose it with quotes:

 ```yaml